 This is a view reinforced by the American Academy of Orthopaedic Surgeons (AAOS).

-“Yoga is considered safe if approached with safety,” Dr. Jennifer M. Weiss, an orthopedic surgeon and spokesperson for the AAOS, told Healthline.
+“Yoga is considered safe if approached with safety,” says Dr. Jennifer M. Weiss, an orthopedic surgeon and spokesperson for the AAOS.

-Weiss said there are several steps people can take to ensure they are practicing yoga safely.
+Weiss says there are several steps people can take to ensure they’re practicing yoga safely.

 “If you have limitations, do not push beyond them, and request modifications.
 Communicate with your teacher before class to understand modifications.
 If something does not feel right, stop.
 Any yoga pose can be substituted with a comfortable resting position allowing you the opportunity to stop and breathe,” she said.